New York Times: House Approves Broad Protections for Gay Workers

 The House on Wednesday approved a bill granting broad protections against discrimination in the workplace for gay men, lesbians and bisexuals, a measure that supporters praised as the most important civil rights legislation since the Americans with Disabilities Act of 1990 but that opponents said would result in unnecessary lawsuits.

 The bill, the Employment Nondiscrimination Act, is the latest version of legislation that Democrats have pursued since 1974.
-Representatives Edward I. Koch and Bella Abzug of
+Representatives Edward I. Koch and Bella Abzug of New York then sought to protect gay men and lesbians with a measure they introduced on the fifth anniversary of the Stonewall Rebellion, the brawl between gay men and police officers at a bar in Greenwich Village that is widely viewed as the start of the American gay rights movement.

 ‘On this proud day of the 110th Congress, we will chart a new direction for civil rights,’ said Representative Kathy Castor, a Florida Democrat and a gay rights advocate, in a speech before the vote.
 ‘On this proud day, the Congress will act to ensure that all Americans are granted equal rights in the work place.’